-If you stop trying or never begin in the first place simply because you either “fell down” before or are afraid of things going wrong, you’ll never know how it could have worked out.
+If you stop trying or never begin in the first place simply because you either “fell down” before or are afraid to fail, you’ll never know how it could have worked out.
 The feeling of “what if…” will follow you day and night.

 4. You are constantly growing

 Are you the same as you were years ago?

 After I just graduated I made many ‘mistakes’ during my first job.
 But I embraced them because they allowed me to become the person that I am now.
 I can do things better than before.
 And I know there is always something new to learn from future mistakes.